Who we are What we do

 Support for additional formats such as audio-books was non-existent and in some cases, the audio book versions were never distributed.

-Later, the publisher sold their business.
-The new publisher took on the existing catalog of authors, but immediately changed the publishing model to one that favored the ‘imprint’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.
+Later, the publisher sold the business.
+A new publisher took on the existing catalog of authors, but immediately changed the publishing model to a ‘pay-to-play’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.

 What we learned is that the publishing industry is not designed to benefit the author.
 As authors we were frustrated by the lack of genuine help and support provided by publishers and the disingenuous efforts to help authors be successful.

 In our work via The Journey Institute, we have always been focused on building community.
-We decided to bring that focus to create an author community of those who are overlooked by large publishing houses and create a publishing company that would provide authentic tools and support and a model that would provide the greatest benefit for them.
+We decided to bring that focus to create an author community of those who are overlooked by large publishing houses and create a publishing company that would provide authentic tools and support and a model that would benefit authors more than the publisher.

 By creating a non-profit publishing model, we want to provide the tools, resources, and support to authors who otherwise would not have access to them, to tell the stories that otherwise would not be told.

 As a non-profit publisher we are creating a model that is first and foremost dedicated to helping authors be successful.
 Successful in their writing.
-Successful in their publishing process, from editing to book cover design to layout, and finally to publication and distribution.
+Successful in their publishing process, from editing to book cover design to layout and typography, and finally to publication and distribution.

-With this model we will embrace authors at the beginning of their writing journey, enrolling them in a writing workshop / retreat to receive tools, guidance, and support as they take their story / idea from concept to paper.
+With this model we will embrace authors at the beginning of their writing journey, enrolling them in a writing workshop to receive tools, guidance, and support as they take their story/idea from concept to paper.

 We will continue to provide support and engagement from our author community to surround the author as they navigate the challenges and hurdles that all authors face.